dealingwith/daniel-industries/_drafts/2024-10-17-the-trouble-with-tools.md

 ### Projects have tasks

-Notion's flexibility is a double-edged sword, but also the reason I've stuck with it for so long despite its horrible performance both in a browser and on a mobile device.
+Notion's flexibility is a double-edged sword, but also the reason I've used with it for so long despite its horrible performance both in a browser and on a mobile device.

-I've long stuck with the [single tasks DB](https://www.notion.vip/insights/golden-rules-of-notion) method.
+I utilize the [single tasks DB](https://www.notion.vip/insights/golden-rules-of-notion) method.
 Notion provides _many_ ways to slice and dice a database:

 - Views based on filters and sorts, which can also selectively show or hide specific columns.
 I have 24 views on my Tasks DB.
 Some get frequent use, some not.
 They are added-to and culled and modified regularly.